-Just think of the advantages.
 By asking students for feedback early or midway through a course, you provide yourself with the opportunity to learn what is working and not working in a class, and to make informed mid-course changes.
 Early feedback also provides you with an opportunity to have an open conversation with students about what can and cannot change about a class, improving transparency and revisiting the goals of the class and why it is run the way it is.
 Finally, by asking students to reflect on whether they are learning the things they need or want to learn, you are encouraging students to recognize the extent to which they, too, are responsible for what happens in the classroom.

 - Collect it.
-While some of the techniques highlighted above in "Ongoing Feedback" (e.g. minute papers at the end of class) can be used to collect early or midterm feedback, you may want to make use of a more thorough feedback form.
-Harvard offers instructors a number of online options, like the "ungraded quizzes" pre-loaded into your Canvas site, Qualtrics, or Google Forms.
-If possible, however, we encourage instructors to consider using paper forms in-class, which tend to yield both higher response rates and more thoughtful comments.
-Click below on "For more information..." for a handful of sample forms which you should feel free to customize for your own purposes.
+While some of the techniques we suggest for collecting Ongoing Feedback (e.g. minute papers at the end of class) can be used to collect early or midterm feedback, you may want to make use of a more thorough feedback form.
+Faculty course heads can sign up their course to participate in mid-semester feedback using Harvard’s course evaluation system; see the Office of Undergraduate Education’s website for more information.
+Additionally, Harvard offers instructors a number of online options, like the "ungraded quizzes" pre-loaded into your Canvas site, Qualtrics, or Google Forms.
+You might also consider using paper forms in-class.
+At the top of this page you will find a handful of sample forms which you should feel free to customize for your own purposes.

 - Respond.
 Just as you owe it to your students to give them feedback on their graded work, you owe it to them to acknowledge their feedback on your teaching.
 It may very well be the case that you cannot address every one of the concerns that students raise.
 Teaching Fellows in particular often find themselves unable to moderate reading loads which seem excessive to students.
 That's fine—what is important is that you think through how you might at least explain to students how and why the class is structured as it is, and that you have heard and appreciate their perspective.
-You may want to go so far as to share the responses with them, even showing them a graph of the distribution of responses in the event that the class seems divided on the utility of a particular activity or assignment. (it might even prove to be a valuable opportunity to stimulate their metacognition, as they appreciate for the first time why another student found an exercise useful.)
+You may want to go so far as to share the responses with them, even showing them a graph of the distribution of responses in the event that the class seems divided on the utility of a particular activity or assignment.
+(It might even prove to be a valuable opportunity to stimulate their metacognition, as they appreciate for the first time why another student found an exercise useful.)

 - Stick to your plan.
 Perhaps this goes without saying, but if you've promised students that you will change some aspect of your teaching in response to their feedback, make sure that you follow through!
 Better yet, co-opt your students into this process: tell them that you hope they'll hold you to account if they notice that something that might help their learning is going missing.
 By involving them in the design and delivery of your teaching, you'll help them become more aware of their own habits as students, and get more meaningful summative feedback at the end of the term.